-Life is about discovery and without our curiosity and the courage to attempt we will not discover our abilities or learn useful lessons.
+Life is about discovery and without our curiosity and the courage to attempt things we will not discover our abilities or learn useful lessons.

 I remember when I was about 9 or 10 going fishing with my friend Anna.
 We were determined to show the boys that we too could be adventurous and that we could bring back worthwhile spoils.
 We had grown tired of hearing all their heroic and adventure filled stories and being witness to their numerous spoil which included pigeons, fish and once deer meat – although I still don’t know how they managed that.